zack-swartz/M-A-scrape/README.md

 Schools and teachers can continue to engage with their students through virtual classrooms, and even create interactive spaces for classes.
 As parents face a new situation where they may need to homeschool their children, finding appropriate online resources is important as well.

-### The idea

-It's imperative that learning and creating can continue when educational institutions have to shift the way they teach in times of crises, such as the COVID-19 pandemic.
-Providing a set of open source tools, backed by IBM Cloud and Watson Services, will enable educators to more easily make content available for their students.

 ## Demo video